Should You Drive In Bosnia

 As always I was driving solo in Bosnia & Herzegovina

-A good friend of my mine recommended having lunch at a local restaurant and I enjoyed the location because it was right by the scenic river and overlooked the lush green mountains.
+A good friend of my mine recommended having lunch at a local restaurant, and I enjoyed the location because it was right by the scenic river and overlooked the lush green mountains.

 First Stop Was At Konjic

-Sudden Stop At Homemade Chicken BBQ Joint
+A Quick Stop At Homemade Chicken BBQ Joint

 Next Stop Restoran Orahovica, Orahovica

-This is the best place to enjoy food en route to Mostar.
+I was glad that I stopped here; otherwise, I would have missed this experience of having delicious local food en route to Mostar.
 Restoran Orahovica is in the perfect location, only 5 km southwest of Konjic along the highway M17 and on the bank of Jablanica Lake, only 1 km from the town of Orahovica.

 Next Stop – Beautiful view of Ostrozak, Bosnia